 In addition to a wide variety of exciting applications, rewarding career opportunities are available in local, state, and federal health agencies, health and medical centers, and research institutes.
 Concentration coursework includes: biostatistical methods, data analysis, and managing public health data.
-Elective coursework includes: clinical trials, statistical consulting, and analytic epidemiology.
+Elective coursework includes: clinical trials, longitudinal and survival analysis, statistical consulting, statistical genetics and genomics, and analytic epidemiology.

 Learn more about the Colorado School of Public Health MPH - Applied Biostatistics program